WWE News: Paige Makes Huge Announcement On ‘Raw’ About Her Future In Wrestling

 — WWE (@WWE) April 10, 2018

 Following the speech, many of Paige’s colleagues from around the wrestling world were supportive of her on Twitter.
 That included Taynara Conti, Peyton Royce, Billie Kay, Tamina Snuka, Lana, Kayla Braxton, Becky Lynch, and more.
 A photo also surfaced of Paige with one of her good friends from Total Divas and professional wrestling, Natalya.
-The former WWE SmackDown Women’s Champion also tweeted a special message to Paige:
+The former WWE SmackDown Women’s Champion also tweeted a special message to Paige.

 “Thank you @RealPaigeWWE for being one of my all time favorite opponents I’ve ever worked with in the ring.
 I’m so proud of you for being so strong but I’m also so excited for so many incredible opportunities coming your way.
 You’re a star and you were born to shine!
 I (heart emoji) you!”